canonical/ubuntu-pro-for-wsl/docs/howto/set-up-up4w.md

 	  wslinfo --networking-mode
 	  ```
         - If it says `mirrored`, the relevant IP is `127.0.0.1`.
 Take note of this address.
-        - Otherwise, open file `/etc/resolv.conf` in the WSL instance named _Ubuntu-22.04_.
-Find the line starting with `nameserver` followed by an IP address.
-           - If the IP address does not start with `127`, take note of this address.
 	- Otherwise, run the command `ip route | grep ^default` and take note of the IP address that is printed.
    3. Set up a Landscape Beta server:
       1. Start a shell in your _Ubuntu-22.04_ distro.
       2. Install the Landscape (beta) following the steps in the Landscape Quickstart deployment with the following considerations:
          - Make sure you install the beta version.